ChuckJonas/SObjectDeepClone/README.md

 System.debug(clonedLeadId);
 ```

+By default, all `createable` fields on the parent and target child relationships are cloned.
+If you need more control over what is cloned, you can instead pass in the actual `SObject` instance to clone (you're responsible for ensuring all data is present).

 ## Considerations

-- It automatically clones all `createable` fields on both the parent and children objects (should be made [configurable in future](https://github.com/ChuckJonas/SObjectDeepClone/issues/3)).
 - This utility is [not currently optimized for cloning multiple objects](https://github.com/ChuckJonas/SObjectDeepClone/issues/1) (My use-case was to replace the Standard Layout `Clone` button)
 - [Currently limited to 5 relationships](https://github.com/ChuckJonas/SObjectDeepClone/issues/2) (due to SOQL query limit)
-- You might need update [`SObjectDeepCloneTest`](https://github.com/ChuckJonas/SObjectDeepClone/blob/d9ed004841f13ba3adaf71a755b20dc61a634c1a/src/classes/SObjectDeepCloneTests.cls#L45) with your own custom object generators to get tests to pass (unforuntely we have to run actual DML to properly test).
+- Because we must run DML to properly test, you might need update [`SObjectDeepCloneTest`](https://github.com/ChuckJonas/SObjectDeepClone/blob/master/src/classes/SObjectDeepCloneTests.cls#L45) with your own custom object generators to get tests to pass.